Connecticut: Colonial period

+The Mashantucket Pequot Nation, descendants of the Pequot people of southern New England, experienced significant population loss due to violence and disease in the early seventeenth century.
+In the aftermath, Pequot leaders sued for peace, resulting in the Treaty of Hartford, which divided the surviving Pequots among the Narragansett and Mohegan tribes and forbade them from being called "Pequot" or returning to their homeland.
+Not until 1651 were surviving Pequots permitted to resettle on 500 acres of their former land.

+A dispute over roughly 20,000 acres that the Mohegans said the colony had reserved for them became Mohegan Indians v.
+Connecticut, the first Indigenous land claim litigated before an English court.
+A royal commission ruled for the Mohegans in 1705; Connecticut appealed, and after further commissions in 1738 and 1743 the Privy Council dismissed the case in 1773.

 Connecticut's original Charter in 1662 granted it all the land to the "South Sea"—that is, to the Pacific Ocean.
 The Hartford Treaty with the Dutch was signed on September 19, 1650, but never ratified by the British, stated the western boundary of Connecticut ran north from Greenwich Bay for a distance of 20 mile, "provided the said line come not within 10 mi of Hudson River".
 This agreement was observed by both sides until war erupted between England and The Netherlands in 1652.
 Conflict continued concerning colonial limits until the Duke of York captured New Netherland in 1664.

 Most Colonial royal grants were for long east–west strips.
 Connecticut took its grant seriously and established a ninth county between the Susquehanna River and Delaware River named Westmoreland County.
 This resulted in the brief Pennamite-Yankee Wars with Pennsylvania.

 Yale College was established in 1701, providing Connecticut with an important institution to educate clergy and civil leaders.
 The Congregational church dominated religious life in the colony and, by extension, town affairs in many parts.

-With more than 600 mi of coastline including along its navigable rivers, Connecticut developed during its colonial years the antecedents of a maritime tradition that would later produce booms in shipbuilding, marine transport, naval support, seafood production, and leisure boating.
+With more than 600 mi of coastline including along its navigable rivers, Connecticut developed the antecedents of a maritime tradition during its colonial years that would later produce booms in shipbuilding, marine transport, naval support, seafood production, and leisure boating.

-Historical records list the Tryall as the first vessel built in Connecticut Colony, in 1649 at a site on the Connecticut River in present-day Wethersfield.
+Historical records list the Tryall as the first vessel built in Connecticut Colony, in 1649 at a site on the Connecticut River in modern Wethersfield.
 In the two decades leading up to 1776 and the American Revolution, Connecticut boatyards launched about 100 sloops, schooners and brigs according to a database of U.S. customs records maintained online by the Mystic Seaport Museum, the largest being the 180-ton Patient Mary launched in New Haven in 1763.
-Connecticut's first lighthouse was constructed in 1760 at the mouth of the Thames River with the New London Harbor Lighthouse.
+The New London Harbor Lighthouse was constructed in 1760 at the mouth of the Thames River as Connecticut's first lighthouse.